Dharmendrastm/Cybersecurity_common_questions/README.md

 ---

-# Differnce between TCP and UDP
+# Difference between TCP and UDP

 | Feature            | It stands for TCP (Transmission Control Protocol) |It stands for UDP (User Datagram Protocol) |